openlegend/core-rules/core/src/00-introduction/01-introduction.md

 # Introduction: This is Your Story.
 Tell it. #

-*Deep in the bowels of a long forgotten tomb, a pair of treasure seekers huddle around a dusty sarcophagus.
-One of them, robed in crimson, works to decipher the eldritch runes etched upon the ancient coffin.*
+*Deep in the bowels of a long abandoned star freighter, a pair of rogues huddle around a dusty stasis pod.
+One of them, covered head to toe in cybernetic implants, attempts to make sense of the alien symbols painted on the pod in dried blood.

-*“Hold that torch steady!” he mutters to his companion.*
+*“Hold that light steady!” he mutters to his companion.*

-*But his whispers carry far in the deep tunnels of the Pyramid of Amon Ket, and soon the echoes are like a siren in the darkness.
-Pairs of red eyes awaken at the edge of the torchlight, fires of malice that burn for the souls of the intruders.
-“Therilas,” stutters the torchbearer as he draws a shining blade, “I think you’ve disturbed their sleep.”*
+*But his whispers carry far in the long corridors and endless ventilation shafts of the Zeta class cruiser, and soon the echoes are like a siren in the darkness.
+Pairs of red eyes awaken at the edge of the light, fires of malice that yearn for the flesh of the intruders.
+“Spaz,” stutters the lightbearer as he draws a shining six-shooter, “I don't think this freighter is abandoned no more.”*

 * * * * *